Encyclopedia … combined with a great Buyer's Guide!

 Applications of AR Coatings

-Anti-reflection coatings [3] are often used for optical components in order to reduce optical losses and sometimes also the detrimental influence of reflected beams.
-The residual reflectance for a given wavelength and angle of incidence is often of the order of 0.2%, or less (in a limited bandwidth) with careful optimization.
+Anti-reflection coatings [3] are often used for optical components to reduce optical losses and sometimes also the detrimental influence of reflected beams.
+The residual reflectance for a given wavelength and angle of incidence is often on the order of 0.2%, or less (in a limited bandwidth) with careful optimization.
 For application on prescription glasses, the achievable suppression of reflections is significantly lower, since the coating must operate in a wide wavelength range and for a wide range of incidence angles.
 AR coatings are also used on laser crystals and nonlinear crystals.
 In such cases, additional challenges can arise from anisotropic thermal expansion e.g. of lithium triborate (LBO) crystals.

 In most cases, AR coatings are used on optical interfaces with an area of at least a few millimeters squared.
 However, it is also possible to produce such coatings on the ends of optical fibers, sometimes even in jacketed and connectorized assemblies.
 There are various technical difficulties, e.g. related to outgasing of polymer jackets in a vacuum chamber and to the limited number of fiber ends which can be treated in one batch, but specialized sputtering processes have been developed which mitigate these problems.
 The coating performance can be as good as for normal bulk surfaces, at least for simple coating designs with only fewer layers.